maxux/bogosort/README.md

 	[+] sort speed: 4.80M sort/seconds

-# runtime (15 items)
+# Runtime (15 items)

-there is one chance in 1,307,674,368,000 to sort the array on each sort
+There is one chance in 1,307,674,368,000 to sort the array on each sort

 	[+] bogosort on 15 items
 	[+] items: 299, 159, 201, 206, 223, 27, 390, 176, 463, 490, 423, 306, 57, 68, 24